spageektti/sapphire/README.md

 - **Lightweight:** All of this functionality is packed into an app that is under 50MB.
 - **Open Source:** Use, study, share, and improve the app as it is fully open-source.
 Check the developer guide below to get easy step-by-step guide on how to contribute to the project.

-## User Guide
+# User Guide for Sapphire

+Welcome to the Sapphire User Guide!
+Follow the instructions below to install and use the app effectively.

+## Installation

+### Web Version
+If you are using **Windows** or **Linux** with **Chrome** or **Firefox**, you can access the web version at [sapphire.spageektti.cc](http://sapphire.spageektti.cc).
+Please note:
+- Limited functionality compared to the app.
+- Offline access requires saving the website.
+- Some features may not work due to browser limitations.

+### Full Applications
-The first thing you have to do is installation of the app.
-If you are using Windows or Linux with Chrome or Firefox you can use the web version at [sapphire.spageektti.cc](http://sapphire.spageektti.cc).
-Note that it has limited functionality, it doesn't work offline unless you save the website and some features aren't working because of browser limitations.
-We have fully-featured applications for Linux and Android.
-Other platforms will be supported, but I don't have devices to test them yet.
-If you want to install our app navigate to the [releases page](https://github.com/spageektti/sapphire/releases) and select the right file.
+We offer fully-featured applications for **Linux** and **Android**.
+Other platforms will be supported in the future, but testing devices are currently unavailable.
+To install the app, navigate to the [releases page](https://github.com/spageektti/sapphire/releases) and select the appropriate file.

+---

-### Installation Guide for `app-release.apk` (Android)
+## Installation Guide for Android (`app-release.apk`)

 1. **Download the APK:**
    - Visit the [releases page](https://github.com/spageektti/sapphire/releases) and download the `app-release.apk` file to your Android device.

 2. **Enable Unknown Sources:**
-   - Go to your device's **Settings**.
+   - Open your device's **Settings**.
-   - Navigate to **Security** (or **Apps & notifications** on some devices).
+   - Go to **Security** (or **Apps & notifications** on some devices).
    - Enable **Install unknown apps** for the browser or file manager you will use to install the APK.

 3. **Install the APK:**
-   - Locate the downloaded `app-release.apk` file using a file manager.
+   - Use a file manager to locate the downloaded `app-release.apk` file.
-   - Tap on the APK file to start the installation process.
+   - Tap on the APK file to initiate the installation process.
    - Follow the on-screen instructions to complete the installation.

 4. **Launch Sapphire:**
-   - Once installed, you can find Sapphire in your app drawer.
+   - After installation, find Sapphire in your app drawer.
 Tap to open and start using it.

+---

-### Installation Guide for `linux-x64.tar` (Linux)
+## Installation Guide for Linux (`linux-x64.tar`)

 1. **Download the Tarball:**
    - Visit the [releases page](https://github.com/spageektti/sapphire/releases) and download the `linux-x64.tar` file to your Linux machine.